 Ethereum price after the merge

-While we won't speculate on Ethereum's price after the Merge - particularly as it is still over one month away - crypto analysts, holders, and enthusiasts are avidly awaiting the first prices of ETH in the post-Merge period.
+While we won't speculate on Ethereum's price after the Merge, crypto analysts, holders, and enthusiasts are avidly waiting for Ethereum's next moves.

 As with several Ethereum upgrades, more crypto analysts have come out touting the potential of the 'Flippening' - a fabled event whereby Ethereum overtakes the Bitcoin market cap.